Red Springtails: The Perfect Addition to Bioactive Tanks

 In bioactive tanks, red springtails serve as decomposers, breaking down organic matter such as dead leaves, uneaten food, and animal waste.

-They feed on decaying plant material and microorganisms, recycling nutrients back into the soil.
+They feed on decaying plant material, microorganisms, and can also consume fruit as part of their food sources, recycling nutrients back into the soil.

 This process not only helps to keep the tank clean but also promotes the growth of beneficial bacteria and fungi.